 The CITE education integrates technical training with human formation activities designed to improve the students’ attitude towards work and productivity, as well as towards his family, society and life itself.

 A. SELECTION PROCESS

-The Industrial Technician Program accepts male Filipino high school graduates whose age ranges from 16 to 25 years old upon enrolment.
+The Diploma in Engineering Technology accepts male Filipino graduates of senior high school whose age ranges from 17 to 25 years old upon enrolment.
 For short course applicants like Industry Skills Training Program, CITE requires male or female high school graduates to have an age of 18-25 years old.
 Aspirants must have grades of at least 80% in Math, Physics and English.
 The income of their family should not exceed Php 120,000 annually.

-Yearly, CITE receives about 1,000 applications into the ITP and 600 into the short course program .
-All applicants undergo a screening process starting with written examinations and interviews, after which about three hundred of those who qualify are selected to undergo a weeklong Summer Technician Orientation Program (STOP) which serves as a foretaste of the three-year ITP.
+Yearly, CITE receives about 1,000 applications into the DIET and 600 into the short course program .
+All applicants undergo a screening process starting with written examinations and interviews, after which about three hundred of those who qualify are selected to undergo a weeklong Summer Technician Orientation Program (STOP) which serves as a foretaste of the three-year DIET.

 Classes in Math, Physics, English, Physical Education, Technical Drafting and Mechanical Workshop.
 Home visits and parent’s interviews are also conducted in simultaneous with the STOP.
 After the STOP, the top students are accepted into the program.

 B. PARTICIPANTS’ MOTIVATION

 For the youth coming from the lower income group, being accepted into CITE’s DIET program is both a privilege and an opportunity.
 Compared to other vocational and technical training programs in the country, CITE’s DIET program is regarded by a good number of well-established companies as one of the best in terms of design, content, methodology, equipment, and facilities.
 The scholarship grants give them the opportunity to be participants of this program and assure them of employment with attractive economic benefit after graduation.